RonnieDipple/Alberts-android-study/README.md

 Create Book Repo = where you specify how you wanna store the files and where

 5. Favorite Movies Sprint MVVM

+6. Project Lifecycles

+Timber helps with writing log statements
+-Timber generates tags
+-Timber avoids logs in release
+-Easy integration with crash reporting

+To set up Timber:
+-Add Timber to build.gradle'
+-Make Application class
+-Add it to manifest
+-Initialize Timber in Application class

+After that Timber works just like Log.i

+onCreate gets called only once
+Fragments are better solution to working with different screen sizes
+When starting something ion callback, make sure to stop it correspondingly

+onSaveInstanceState handles storing information into a bundle while rotatiing the screen or going away from it

+7. Project Notifications

+In the Notification class:

+Create notification channel to put it in the system and it is cast specific
+Make sure sure the version of android is matching

+Use Builder pattern for older versions of android or
+create a channel for newer versions

+Then place the notification you just built where you need it in the app

+You can set sounds and vibrations to DEFAULT and HIGH_PRIORITY notifications